JAmcevoy/RPSLS/README.md

 #### Computer Choices

 - The computer choices are buttons like the user, However, they do not have any function when clicked.
-- I kept the user choices to red background color to stay with the theme of the big bang theory, Sheldon flash t-shirt.
+- I kept the user choices to red background color to stay with the theme of the Big Bang theory, Sheldon flash t-shirt.
 - Once the random number is generated in the background it will change the background color to green as it does with the user choices.
 They reset each turn using a function.

 ![Computer Choices](docs/images/computer.JPG)

-- The random number generated in the background is also the computers choice.
-This pull an option from a defined array
+- The random number generated in the background is also the computer's choice.
+This pulls an option from a defined array

 ![Computer Choice Funtion](docs/images/comChoice.JPG)